The reasons we love a certain brand of sneakers probably has more to do with our brains than our feet.

 Use Psychology to Connect with Customers

 Ultimately, most of our brand choices are based on how we feel, how we see ourselves, and our relationships with the people around us, rather than the superiority of a company’s products or services.
+Brand velocity is your ability to connect with consumers and share something they’re genuinely interested in, right now and continuously.
 Marketers who focus on their customers’ emotions and identities, instead of their product’s unique features, have a better chance of building brands that inspire love.